clombion/turin_crash_course/individual_folders/Elena/Final_Assignment_Elena/RFP_Elena.md

 The output **Cities_Coordinates.csv** was obtained.

 6) The Cities_Coordinates.csv was imported in Excel and cleaned to obtain 1 value (city, locality or municipality) for each previously identified urban settlement.
-7) The Cities_Coordinates.csv (in raw format from GItHub) was used to map where the urban refugees settlements are located (through *import data*):
+7) The Cities_Coordinates.csv (in raw format from GItHub) was used in Umap to map where the urban refugees settlements are located (through *import data*):
 ![image](https://github.com/elenabolla/turin_crash_course-Elena/assets/167084001/719d409a-aad1-4a81-ac40-86644f6cd839)
 As we could already guess, most of these urban settlements are located in Africa and the middle East.
 8) The coordinates of the cities were used in **https://open-meteo.com/en/docs/historical-weather-api** to extract the Maximum Temperature (2 m) in Degree Celsius which is equal to the maximum temperature recorded at a height of 2 meters above the ground surface for all the identified cities from 01-01-2020 to 31-12-2023.
 The data were then cleaned in OpenRefine and imported in Excel to identify: